scrazzz/bookmark-bot/README.md

 ### Enviroment / Secrets
 - You need to set 3 env variables in your `.env` file.
 Create one and add these:
+- You can get the values from discord.dev portal.
 ```
 # .env
 DISCORD_BOT_TOKEN=""
 DISCORD_PUBLIC_KEY=""
 DISCORD_APPLICATION_ID=""
 ```
-You can get the values from the Discord developer portal.

 - Cloudflare Workers also need access to the env variables, set it using `wrangler secret put`:
 ```